-The exhaust aftertreatment assembly has information stamped into the canister.
-This information is important for servicing or replacement.
+The exhaust aftertreatment assembly consists of a diesel oxidation catalyst (DOC) and an integrated muffler.
+The DOC has information stamped into the canister.
+This information is important for service or replacement.

-A typical aftertreatment assembly stamping provides the following information, as shown in the illustration:
+A typical aftertreatment assembly stamping provides the following information: